Japanese Motif Embroidery Kit

 Hopefully, this post will inspire you to create something fun with a basic design.
 The idea behind these drawings is that they could be used for just about anything!
 They can be cut from markerboard and colorized, made into pendants or earrings, etc. Here are a few final tips from the process:

-- Use the right glue – remember super glue cannot be used with mirrored acrylic.
+- Use the right glue – remember super glue cannot be used with mirrored acrylic as it will eat away the magnetic backing.

 - Always engrave mirrored acrylic from the BACK side and ensure it is well masked to prevent crazing and flashback.